DarrellTimothy/KayBot/README.md

 1.0.3: Added `send` to send message to Group.
 1.0.4: Added `p` as an alias for `post`
 1.0.5: Client side database enhancement, Faster launch by saving session, notification on client side while disconnected
 1.0.6: Updated confirmation message to reply the post message itself.
 KayBot will start posting logs on the logging group.
 If there's ghost post sended, it will return an error message now.
+1.7.0: Changed Version Formatting, Fixed **MAJOR** Bug Causing unwanted message received as the bot's command and returns.
+Whitelisting added to TDL